 - One speaker got on stage froze up and forgot his name.
 The moderator saved him and he was one of the most well-liked speakers ever.
 Humanity is wonderful.

 - A few years ago, two of the panelists got into a nasty debate, awkwardly personal and ugly.
 No winners that morning.

-- Four years ago in New York, the conference got hit by a blizzard and almost half of the speakers canceled, but it was ranked one of our best conferences ever as pinch hitters stepped up and were awesome.
+- Several years ago in New York, the conference got hit by a blizzard and almost half of the speakers canceled, but it was ranked one of our best conferences ever as pinch hitters stepped up and were awesome.

 - One speaker broke one of her shoe heels when she walked onto the stage.
 She took off her shoes and gave a killer presentation in her stocking feet.